-Windows 10 has been around a few months now, and it's apparent that Microsoft worked hard to take the best features from Windows 7 and 8, while weeding out some of the not-so popular ones to create the latest software build.
+With Windows 10 Microsoft worked hard to take the best features from Windows 7 and 8, while dumping a lot of what made Windows 8 so annoying.

 Unfortunately, as it is with every operating system upgrade, there's a bit of learning curve involved when it comes to mastering Windows 10.
-In order to help you get up to speed, we've detailed some tips and tricks worth knowing.
+Here are some tips and tricks worth knowing.

 Start button and Metro integration

 One of the first things you'll notice about Windows 10 is that the "Metro" interface is gone.
 Although, not completely.

 Opening the Start Menu brings back the interactive Live Tiles from Metro in the traditional Windows (7 and prior) start menu.
 You can still right click any app here to resize, unpin, turn Live Tiles on or off, or uninstall outright.

 Fortunately, if you happened to be a big fan of the Metro interface, you can still access it via the Cction Centre icon in the lower right > activate tablet mode > Windows button in the lower left.

 The Action Centre (accessible under the icon in the bottom right of the task bar) serves as a hub for quite a few settings and features.
 Most notably - the list of actions that require your attention.
 You'll see updates for various apps here.